RiccardoScott1/talktomycrawl/article_nontech.md

 powerful platform for orchestrating data flows—perfect for building Retrieval-Augmented Generation (RAG) applications that combine scraping, embedding, storage, and AI querying into a seamless process.
 You can either use the hosted version or self-host wherever you like.
-Sign-up and start automating
+Sign-up and start automating.

 ### Supabase